hchiam/learning-esbuild/README.md

 <https://github.com/evanw/esbuild>

 Faster than [parcel](https://github.com/hchiam/learning-parcel), [webpack](https://github.com/hchiam/learning-webpack), and rollup?
 Without cache?
+At the time of writing this sentence, `esbuild` is just a proof of concept, that current JS tools could be even faster.

 <https://esbuild.github.io/getting-started>